vestrel00/contacts-android/docs/customdata/integrate-custom-data.md

 The entry registration provides a way for you to keep your Entry `internal` to your library module.

-> In Java, the closes thing to this is package-private.
+> ℹ️ In Java, the closest thing to this is package-private.

 This is not necessary to implement.
 Feel free to make your `Entry` public so that it can be handed off to the custom data registry.